zapataf/geospiza_morphology_2017/README.md

 The scripts require R and several libraries.
 See `analysis.r` for details.

-The code presented here is written following standard practices in data science using `tiddyverse` syntax.
+The code presented here is written using the `tidyverse` syntax.
 To learn more about this, we stronlgy recommend this excellent resource: [R for Data Science](http://r4ds.had.co.nz).
-We also provide the same code for analyses in Base R as supplementary online material to our paper.
+We also provide the same code for all analyses in Base R as supplementary online material to our paper.

 # Data